 HAPPY NEW YEAR!

-New Year seems like a natural time to press the “refresh” button on our personal and professional lives, or even just a chance to take stock and stay as and where we are, but in a better way.
+At the best of times, New Year seems like a natural time to press the “refresh” button on our personal and professional lives, or even just a chance to take stock and stay as and where we are, but in a better way.
+In 2020 we have all experienced disruption to our lives in some form or another and, while we hope for better times as 2021 progresses, it is still a good time to take a look at our career pathway and make some plans on how we can improve and progress accordingly.
 We have all heard the cliché (which is a cliché for good reason), “Today is the first day of the rest of your life”.

 I read with interest that about 70% of us make New Year’s resolutions, but less than 8% will be kept beyond February/March!
 It’s not surprising to learn that the top resolutions will include things like losing weight, quitting smoking, managing debt etc. but, also importantly, resolutions focusing on careers and job choices are right up there too.